Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 ### Connector Configuration
 Next step of the Wizard is connector configuration.
-This step allows user to grant to application privileges that can be requested through the permissions sdk, choose warehouse which will be referenced in the queries that require it, and choose destination database and schema for the data that will be ingested.
+This step allows user to grant to application privileges that can be requested through the permissions sdk, choose warehouse which will be referenced when scheduling tasks, and choose destination database and schema for the data that will be ingested.

 #### Permissions